latz-io/latz-io.github.io/_pages/talks.md

 ## Upcoming
  -  [RICAM Special Semester Optimization, Workshop 3:
 Optimization and Inversion under Uncertainty](https://www.ricam.oeaw.ac.at/specsem/specsem2019/workshop3/), Johann Radon Institute for Applied and Computational Mathematics, Linz, Germany. *(2019-11-11 -- 2019-11-15)*
- -  [Visit](http://www.damtp.cam.ac.uk/research/cia/cambridge-image-analysis) and [Talk](http://talks.cam.ac.uk/talk/index/130309), Cambridge Image Analysis Group, Department of Applied Mathematics and Theoretical Physics, University of Cambridge, United Kingdom. *(2019-09-30 -- 2019-10-04)*
+ -  [Visit and talk](http://talks.cam.ac.uk/talk/index/130309), Cambridge Image Analysis Group, Department of Applied Mathematics and Theoretical Physics, University of Cambridge, United Kingdom. *(2019-09-30 -- 2019-10-04)*

 ## Past
 A map of all the meetings I have participated in: